1d3nt/VbAutoRunRegistry/README.md

 3. Run the executable or use the debugger to step through and observe registry changes.

 ## Acknowledgements
-Special thanks to AtmaWeapon for invaluable guidance in learning about registry handling in VB.NET and emphasizing the importance of programming principles over mere code replication.
+Special thanks to AtmaWeapon(xtremevbtalk 2009) for invaluable guidance in learning about registry handling in VB.NET and emphasizing the importance of programming principles over mere code replication.